tranndt/CustomerCreditRatingMonitoring/02-modelling/readme.md

 ## 🎯 What It Does

-This phase builds on the synthetic dataset from Part 1 to identify which accounts are at risk of becoming delinquent or being closed due to nonpayment.
+Our classification solution attempts to learn from payment history to identify which accounts are at risk of becoming delinquent, suspended or being closed due to nonpayment and classify them into risk rating (Low - Medium - High)

 Key tasks include: